 Good Neighbour Agreements are a best practice to address community concerns when fulfilling needs for Health & Social services.
 The agreement is to set out parameters and processes for addressing any issues that may arise, ensuring there is complaint and communication process, and ultimately building good relationships.

 ACTION: A Good Neighbour Agreement was reached between the Shelter and Support Society, City and the RCMP for the new Elliott Street supportive housing facility.
-As construction of this facility begins in the spring meetings with these agencies is anticipated to ensure the provisions of the agreement are carried out.
+The Quesnel Shelter and Support Society whom operate the facility held their first meeting to introduce the agreement and will hold additional meetings as the development proceeds.

 Additional work to support the Health and Social Services Role.

 UPDATE: The City is supporting the United Way and Canada Mental Health Association in requests for funding for two positions which will help support mental health outreach and food security in the community.